Picking a stock market bottom during the past year of mayhem has been like playing a game where nobody ever wins.

 - On Sept.
 23, eight days after Lehman's fall, BlackRock's Bob Doll says the worst may be over for the market and signs of capitulation are appearing.
 The Dow is at 11,015.

 - On Oct.
 10, Art Hogan of Jefferies calls the renowned "Hogan Bottom" on CNBC.
 The Dow closes at 8,451 following a stunningly volatile day of trading.
-See the video on the next page of Hogan's original call of the market bottom.
+See the video below of Hogan's original call of the market bottom.

 - On Nov.
 11 Doll says the "market is going to take time to make a bottom.
 It's going to be over a period of months."
 The Dow teeters at 8,854 and is just four days away from making a temporary bottom that lasts until Feb.
 19.